 Elektra experts also recommend proactively adding specific foods into your diet that address specific symptoms:

-For hot flashes & night sweats: soy, flaxseed, legumes (and no, moderate amounts of soy alone don’t put us at an increased risk of breast cancer and it’s safe for breast cancer survivors to eat!)
+For hot flashes & night sweats: soy, flaxseed, legumes (and no, moderate amounts of soy alone don’t put us at an increased risk of breast cancer and it’s safe for breast cancer survivors to eat!
+If you’re curious, check out our article on the various effects of soy on the human body).

 For brain fog: dark leafy greens, berries, raw cacao, caviar, extra virgin olive oil/flaxseed oil